 Last Minute Disney World Trip Planning

-Instead, like a Homicidal Psycho Jungle Cat, you just have to pounce on what you can, wing it, and trust your instincts to make snap decisions when planning.
+When it comes to last-minute Walt Disney World planning, you just have to pounce on what you can like a Homicidal Psycho Jungle Cat, and trust your instincts to make snap decisions when planning.
 Of course, there’s another resource you can use beyond your instincts: this blog post.
+Here, we’ll cover how you can take advantage of little to no planning to have a great trip.
+As you might find, sometimes less planning can be a bit liberating…

 Let’s cover what you’ll have to get in order, what you can expect, and how you can make the most of a last minute trip.